ErikBoesen/countdown.js/README.md

 # countdown.js
-Small JS library for countdown timers.
+`countdown.js` is a small JS library for countdown timers.